-Dr. Linzi Williamson is currently completing a three-year funded Canadian Institutes of Health Research, Patient Oriented Research, Transition to Leadership Fellowship with Dr. Colleen Dell.
-The overall research is related to Understanding the role of stigma for Veterans with PTSD and determining methods for better supporting the integration of service dogs into their lives with three underlying projects:
+Dr. Linzi Williamson is currently completing a three-year funded Canadian Institutes of Health Research (CIHR) Patient Oriented Research Transition to Leadership Fellowship with Dr. Colleen Dell.
+The overall project aims to understand the role of stigma for Veterans with PTSD and determining methods for better supporting the integration of service dogs into their lives.

-You can read more about Linzi’s experiences with research on canine-assisted interventions and love of dogs in her SCPOR interview.
+You can learn more about this project, watch her webinar, and read more about Linzi’s experiences with research on canine-assisted interventions and love of dogs in her Saskatchewan Centre for Patient-Oriented Research (SCPOR) interview.

-Linzi is originally from Toronto, Ontario and regularly returns home to visit her tight-knit family.
-She is a novice therapy & service dog trainer and foster, sentimental greeting card writer, commonly sought-after speech writer, Cards Against Humanity empath, amateur origami artist, semi-hardcore gamer, yoga and meditation enthusiast, and avid non-fiction reader.
+Linzi currently resides in Ontario with her partner, Jeremy, and dog, Steve.
+She is a novice therapy & service dog trainer and foster, animal welfare advocate, sentimental greeting card writer, commonly sought-after speech writer, Cards Against Humanity empath, amateur origami artist, semi-hardcore gamer, yoga and meditation enthusiast, and avid non-fiction reader.

 Photo Credit: Bronwyn Edwards

 Williamson, L., Dell, C., Chalmers, D., Cruz, M., & De Groot, P. (2021).
 Strengthening Zooeyia: Understanding the Human-Animal Bond between Veterans Living with Comorbid Substance Use and Posttraumatic Stress Disorder and their Service Dogs.
 Human-Animal Interaction Bulletin, 10(2), 20-47.